 Traffic Ticket Suspension

-21 Years or Older
+Drivers 21 Years of Age or Older

-Clearing an Illinois License Suspension
+Removing an Illinois License Suspension

 If your Illinois driver’s license has been suspended or revoked for too many moving violations, The Davis Law Group, P.C. may be able to help.
 Often, drivers will pay traffic ticket fines by mail, online or fail to pay the fine altogether.
 Mailing in payment or paying a traffic ticket online often results in the entry of a conviction on your driving record.
 In addition, ignoring a traffic ticket may result in an ex-parte judgment, failure to appear, or bond forfeiture conviction entered against you.
 Convictions may be entered for other reasons, such as failure to complete traffic safety school.